silicakes/blog.silicak.es/_posts/2015-08-28-fun-with-jsbeautifier.md

 {% endhighlight %}

-Looking only at the function, we can see that it will return "private stuff" when executed under example.com, or "public stuff" when executed elsewhere, give it a go by going to [example.com](example.com), opening the console and executing the code above.
+Looking only at the function, we can see that it will return "private stuff" when executed under example.com, or "public stuff" when executed elsewhere, give it a go by going to [example.com](example.com), opening the console and executing it.

-By harnesing jsb's nature, we can "deobfuscate" it into just the "private stuff", removing everything else.
+By harnessing jsb's nature, we can "deobfuscate" it into just the "private stuff", removing everything else.

-We can even take it a step further and packing it once more, resulting with:
+We can even take it a step further and pack it once more, resulting with:

 {% highlight js linenos %}
 eval(function(p,a,c,k,e,d){e=function(c){return c.toString(36)};if(!''.replace(/^/,String)){while(c--){d[c.toString(a)]=k[c]||c.toString(a)}k=[function(e){return d[e]}];e=function(){return'\\w+'};c=1};while(c--){if(k[c]){p=p.replace(new RegExp('\\b'+e(c)+'\\b','g'),k[c])}}return p}('c(d(2){7 6.5=="4.8"?2[0]:2[1]}(\'"b 3"|"a 3"\'.9(\'|\')))',14,14,'||arr|stuff|example|domain|document|return|com|split|public|private|eval|function'.split('|'),0,{}))